JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 let result = copy [1;2;3;4;5;6;7;8;9;10]
 ```
+* Argue by induction that this will copy the input list `l`.

-List copy is in fact useless because lists are immutable - can share instead
+* (List copy is in fact useless because lists are immutable - compiler can *share*)
+  - This property is a form of *referential transparency*

 Refine copy to flip back and forth between copying and not